 The film, writing and artwork will also be on display on this website.

 The film will be produced as a DVD which, along with a booklet of the children's writing will be given to all those involved with the project as a big thank you.

-The full unedited interviews will be on this website and will also be given to the London Transport Museum for their archive.
+The full unedited interviews are now on this website and will also be given to the London Transport Museum for their archive as well as the TUC archives at London Met.
 The London Transport Museum also has plans to use material generated in this project to launch a new taxi exhibition in the future.

 This project is funded by the Heritage Lottery Fund and Unite.